 Increased applications complexity

-Responsibility for MF applications and modules can be not clear between teams
+Responsibility for MF applications and modules might not be clear between teams.

 Harder to perform E2E testing

 Deployments require knowing your MFEs domains in advance.